mayuroza3/LaraSEOScan/README.md

 A Laravel-based on-page SEO analysis tool for developers and marketers to audit websites locally.
 Scan a given URL, and get a detailed report of its:

 - ✅ Page title & meta description
 - 🖼️ All images with `alt` attributes
 - 🔗 All links with status codes (working/broken)
 - 🧾 Canonical tag, Robots tag, Headings (H1–H3)

 ---

 ## 📌 Project Purpose

 **LaraSEOScan** is a developer-friendly tool built in Laravel that helps you run SEO audits on any web page — locally and privately.
 It parses core on-page SEO elements and presents a clean report to improve content structure, link health, and image accessibility.

 ---

+## 👤 User Features

+- 🔐 Auth system with registration and login
+- 📝 Profile with: name, email, phone (with country), company, role
+- 📅 Limit of **5 scans per user/day**
+- 📜 Personal scan history view
+- ♻️ Soft delete support for scans
+- 👁️ Users can only view scans they performed

+---